pragneshbarik/devfolio/README.md

 I will also post a video tutorial about how to operate, stay tuned.

 1. Install [Anaconda.](https://www.anaconda.com/)
-2. Install all dependancies using anaconda prompt, its necessary to follow the order given below.
+2. Install all dependancies using **anaconda prompt**, its necessary to follow the order given below.
 ```
 pip install numpy pandas radar-python opencv-python geopy
 ```